-This means the chances of getting breast cancer in the next year are less than 1 percent for the average 30-34 year-old woman.
+This means the chances of getting breast cancer in the next year are less than one percent for the average 30-34-year-old woman.

-This example shows the 1-year absolute risk of breast cancer for a young woman is low.
+This example shows the 1-year absolute risk of breast cancer is low for young women.

 Examples of 10-year absolute risks